tomhodgins/responsive.style/src/techniques/element-aspect-ratio.md

+---
-# Using an Element’s Aspect Ratio
+title: Using an Element’s Aspect Ratio
+keywords: scalable, aspect, ratio, aspect ratio, crop, resize, embed, iframe
+---

 All elements in HTML are represented by boxes, which means all elements have a width and a height (even if the value of those is zero).
 Therefore there is always a relationship between the width and height of an element which can be described as its aspect ratio, represented by `aspect ratio = width ÷ height`.